 Our Early Learning goals for our Kindergarten Nursery and Reception are:

 - Knowledge and Understanding of the World, including Information Technology

 - Physical Development

 - Personal and Social Development, Wellbeing

-In addition, we aim to develop linguistic skills in a second language, in this instance French.
+In addition, we aim to develop linguistic skills in a second language, in this instance Spanish.
 Learning takes place through well-structured play and by adults extending child-initiated activities.